lammps/lammps/doc/src/fix_bond_react.rst

 arguments as desired.
 For example, you could break down a complicated reaction mechanism into several reaction steps, each defined by its own *react* argument.
-2) While typically a bond is formed or removed between the bonding atom pairs specified in the pre-reacted molecule template, this is not required.
+2) While typically a bond is formed or removed between the initiator atoms specified in the pre-reacted molecule template, this is not required.
 3) By reversing the order of the pre- and post- reacted molecule templates in another *react* argument, you can allow for the possibility of one or more reverse reactions.